UPDATED as of 29th Nov 2021

-FTX Exchange ($FTT Token) is a leveraged cryptocurrency trading platform offering derivatives trading.
+FTX Exchange ($FTT Token) is a cryptocurrency trading platform.
 The key advantage of FTX is that it built by professional traders “Alameda research” – a quant trading firm that is responsible for 30% of the market trading volume on major exchanges.
-FTX offers innovative products not found on other exchanges such as MOVE indices that track the volatility of cryptocurrencies and 3XBULL tokens which are long positions represented by ERC-20 tokens.
+FTX offers innovative products not found on other exchanges such as MOVE indices that track the volatility of cryptocurrencies and leveraged tokens (such as the 3XBULL tokens) which are long positions represented by ERC-20 tokens.
 In this review, we’ll explain the products on offer and how to use FTX exchange.
-In addition, we’ll look at the platform safety measures such as liquidation & claw back protection.
-Finally we’ll look at the FTX trading fees and trading discounts (such as the $FTT native platform token).
+In addition, we’ll look at FTX’s safety measures such as liquidation & clawback protection.
+Finally, we’ll look at the FTX trading fees and trading discounts (such as the $FTT native platform token).

 History of FTX Exchange

 FTX was launched in 2019 by crypto trading veterans Sam Bankman-Fried (CEO) and Gary Wang (CTO).
 The motto of the exchange has been that it is built “by traders for traders”, with the objective of offering a wider range of trading than other cryptocurrency exchanges.
 The founders come from a strong trading background, having established Alameda Research, a crypto quant fund that has topped trading many trading charts by volume.
 The Exchange is owned by FTX Trading Limited, a company incorporated in Antigua and Barbuda.

 Key Features and Functions